projectriff/projectriff.io/_posts/2018-02-20-announcing-riff-0-0-4.md

 NOTE that some of the riff [CLI configuration](https://github.com/projectriff/riff/blob/master/Getting-Started.adoc#riff-cli-configuration) options have changed.

 ## gRPC under the hood
-For this iteration we decided to introduce a gRPC interface between the function sidecar container and each of the function invokers.
+For this iteration we have introduced a gRPC interface between the function sidecar container and each of the function invokers.

 While HTTP works well for invoking functions one event at a time, it was not designed to serve as a protocol for bidirectional streams which don't follow a strict request/reply pattern.

-gRPC will allow us to extend streaming semantics, which already exist for Java functions using the reative Flux interface, to functions written in JavaScript and other languages.
+gRPC will allow us to extend streaming semantics, which already exist for [Java functions](https://github.com/projectriff/java-function-invoker/tree/master/src/test/java/io/projectriff/functions) using the reactive Flux interface, to functions written in JavaScript and other languages.

 Rest assured that we are not changing the existing invoker-function contract for simple (non-streaming) functions.
 E.g. Javascript functions which were written to use the `http` protocol should keep working just like before.

 ### gRPC proto
 Here is the gRPC function.proto definition which we are using for the 0.0.4 release.
 Please note that we are still experimenting with this and other streaming protocols.
-Developers who are experimenting with writing new invokers should expect changes in future.
+Developers who are experimenting with writing new invokers should expect changes to this layer in future releases.

 ```
 syntax = "proto3";